Noah-Huppert/video-sync/server/README.md

 synchronize them.

 # Development
-Rust is used.

-Podman is used for local development.
+Rust is used for server programming.
+Podman is used to run a local Redis server.

-First run a local Redis server:
+First start the local Redis server:

 ```
 ./redis start
 ```

-Then run the server:
+Then run the API server:

 ```
 cargo run